Column: Parkland deputy must be haunted by decision

 Still, it would be unwise to assume that nobody in court will believe Peterson’s story, or that he’ll come off as a completely unsympathetic witness, if he testifies.
 Jurors are reluctant to convict police officers in situations where bullets are flying.

-A guilty verdict would raise legitimate concerns about whether first-responders — whether it’s a cop, firefighter or paramedic — can be criminally prosecuted for doing the wrong thing on an emergency call.
+A guilty verdict would raise legitimate concerns about whether first-responders can be criminally prosecuted for doing the wrong thing on an emergency call.

 There’s no way to know what would have happened if Peterson had done the right thing.
 He had a handgun; the killer was firing an assault rifle.
 It’s possible that the deputy would have been shot before he could save a single student.